TGDivy/TGDivy/README.md

 ## 💬🌞

-> Being In The Present Means Tuning Out Distractions And Paying Attention To What Is Important, Now. ~ Spencer Johnson
+> The chief danger in life is that you may take too many precautions. ~ Alfred Adler

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )